hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 {% include alert.html content="Use GND wire as ON/OFF switch, otherwise there will be a slight delay before data is displayed on the console (putty/TeraTerm)." alert="Important"  icon="svg-warning" color="yellow" %}

+{% include alert.html content="Try PIN 10 or other GND PINs if it doesn't work with 14." alert="Note"  icon="svg-warning" color="yellow" %}

+{% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if it doesn't work." alert="Note"  icon="svg-warning" color="yellow" %}

 {:style="counter-reset:none"}
 1. Install python and `pyserial` with `pip`
 ```shell